AvidlyWordPress/avidly-theme/README.md

 ## Features

 ### Gutenberg with love
-I'm created for WordPress Block Editor especially in mind.
+I'm created for WordPress Block Editor and Site Editor especially in mind.
 I support theme.json theme configuring that enables a finer-grained controls introduces the first step in managing styles for future WordPress releases.
 Read more from <a href="https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/">Block Editor Handbook</a>.

 ### Accessibility
 I have been developed with accessibility / WCAG 2.1 criteria in mind.

-### Tailwind CSS
-I integrate with Tailwind CSS.
-Learn <a href="https://tailwindcss.com/docs">how to use Tailwind CSS</a> by reading the documentation.
-Note that preflight rules has been customized so that Tailwind would not cleat styles that editor gets from thene.json.

 ### Requirements
 * Requires at least WordPress 6.3